 3. You’ll be helping students

-It’s clear that becoming a sabbatical officer helps you to acquire a diverse range of skills that develops you as a graduate and creates a great talking point at interviews, but what else does it offer?
-A sabbatical post helps you make a real difference to students within your university.
+It’s clear that becoming an officer helps you to acquire a diverse range of skills that develops you as a graduate and creates a great talking point at interviews, but what else does it offer?
+A Full-time post helps you make a real difference to students within your university.
 During the post, you have the opportunity to represent a body of thousands, vouching for their needs and providing a network of support, which means that your role would directly benefit students.

 4. You’ll learn new skills

-With a political, administrative and social side, a role as a sabbatical officer creates networking opportunities, teaches you communication and negotiation skills, and improves your time management and multitasking ability.
-To say the least, a sabbatical position is pretty varied.
+With a political, administrative and social side, a role as an officer creates networking opportunities, teaches you communication and negotiation skills, and improves your time management and multitasking ability.
+To say the least, a Full-time position is pretty varied.

 5. You get the university experience for one more year